 a.
 Making it public is likely to provide a compliance risk to the University.

-For example, making public information about individuals student admissions applications, staff appointments, medical or employment data is likely to breach data privacy legislation.
+For example, making public information about individual student admissions applications, staff appointments, medical or employment data is likely to breach data privacy legislation.
+This would be classified as ‘confidential’ within the University’s framework.

 Content of this type should never be published on Mosaic.
-It should instead be hosted on SharePoint (or another platform that has been evaluated as secure enough to hold sensitive data by the Information Security team).
+It should instead be hosted on GPDR-compliant services such as Core HR and SITS/eVision, in restricted-access documents in SharePoint, or on another platform that has been evaluated as secure enough to hold sensitive data by the Information Security team.

 b.
 Making it public is likely to lead to operational or reputational risks.